When a person becomes a Christian, he becomes part of God’s large family.

 Acceptance of Godʼs offer is a very specific act of faith (expressed as a prayer) made by the individual in a personal encounter with him.

 Becoming a Christian is NOT something received from an organization as a privilege of membership or as an award for compliance or sacrifice.
 It is NOT a reward for good works.
 It is NOT the result of baptism.
 It is NOT bestowed by someone elseʼs prayer.
-It is the individualʼs own decision to accept Jesus Christ as personal Savior (see Topic 45).
+It is an individualʼs own decision to accept Jesus Christ as personal Savior (see Topic 45).

 The decision to become a Christian is a specific, conscious act of the will, usually at a memorable time and place.
 Just as a marriage is consummated with a solemn ʻI do,ʼ a personal relationship with God is consummated with a solemn prayer to receive Jesus Christ as personal Savior and acknowledge Him as Lord.
 This is spiritual birth – the way one becomes a Christian – and the beginning of a new and better life; including Godʼs promise of heaven after death.